amtheshubham/Image-Search-App/README.md

-## An App for searching Images from API build using:
+## An App for searching Images from API built using:

 1. Retrofit
 2. Dagger 2